51st Expeditionary Signal Battalion

 The 51st Signal Battalion is a United States Army unit which is part of the 22d Corps Signal Brigade located at Joint Base Lewis–McChord, Washington.
 Its mission is to rapidly deploy worldwide to engineer, install, operate, maintain, and defend the LandWarNet in support of full spectrum operations.
 The battalion deployed to Iraq in 2003 – 2004 and in 2008 – 2009 and sent elements to Afghanistan in 2010 and 2011.
 The unit was deployed as of January 2015, and 2019.

+The 51st's heraldric crest was approved 11 July 1928.
+The bend, from the arms of Lorraine and St. Mihiel, is for service in France in World War I. Its participation in four engagements of that war is represented by the four telephone poles.

+The 51st Signal Battalion is the oldest continuously serving active-duty signal unit, as well as the signal unit with the most years of support to the United States Army.

 History

-World War I
+World War I and Inter-war Years

-The 51st Signal Battalion was constituted on 1 July 1916 into the Regular Army as the 5th Telegraph Battalion, Signal Corps.
+The unit was constituted on 1 July 1916 into the Regular Army as the 5th Telegraph Battalion, Signal Corps.
 The unit was later activated on 12 July 1917 at Monmouth Park, New Jersey.
 On 1 October 1917, the battalion was re-designated as the 55th Telegraph Battalion.
 Soon thereafter, the battalion deployed to France and joined the American Expeditionary Force.
-During World War I, the battalion participated in three campaigns – Lorraine 1918, St. Mihiel, and Meuse-Argonne.
+During World War I, the battalion participated in three major operations – Lorraine 1918, St. Mihiel, and Meuse-Argonne.

+The battalion returned to New York on 27 June 1919 and moved to Camp Vail, New Jersey.
+The battalion was re-designated on 18 March 1921, as the 51st Signal Battalion.
+At this time, it was the Signal Corps' only battalion-sized unit in existence.

-In 1935, the battalion took part in the Pine Camp maneuvers, which at the time were the largest peacetime maneuvers ever.
+In 1935, the battalion took part in the Pine Camp maneuvers in New York, which at the time were the largest peacetime maneuvers ever.
+The 51st was solely responsible for installation of all communications during this exercise; in this capacity, it employed 177 miles of bare copper wire, 126 miles of twisted pair field wire, and 8,260 feet of lead-covered overhead cable.

+In 1937, in support of newly-formed combat divisions, the 51st conducted a wheeled road march from Fort Monmouth, NJ to Fort Sam Houston, TX.
+At the time this was the longest motor convoy of its size in United States Army history.